^

 A

-Social media use linked to rise in mental health problems among teens, study finds
+Social media use is linked to a rise in mental health problems among teens, study shows

 , medical expert